 For dogs to compensate for poor digestion

 Gastrointestinal disorders such as diarrhoea or varying stool consistency is common in dogs.
 Dogs with gastrointestinal disorders do not usually produce well-formed stool, and frequent vomiting is also evident.
 Prins ProCare Croque Veterinary Diet Gastro-Intestinal Low fat is a complete diet for dogs with gastrointestinal disorders.
 This dog food contains a lower fat and fibre content to support the digestion and to ensure an easily digestible food source.
-The diet is hypoallergenic, which means that it only contains salmon as an animal protein source to reduce the risk of hypersensitivity reactions, and it also contains additional ingredients for a balanced intestinal flora.
+The diet is hypoallergenic, which means that it only contains salmon as an animal protein source to reduce the risk of hypersensitivity reactions and contains additional ingredients for a balanced intestinal flora.

 - Amount per day

-|Essential fatty acids||2,5%|
+|Essential fatty acids||2.5%|

 |Low activity||Moderate activity||High activity|

 |Body weight (kg)||Recommended amount (grams/day)||Recommended amount (grams/day))||Recommended amount (grams/day)|

 To properly transition your dog to the new dietetic food, we recommend the following: It would be preferable if you could get your dog used to the new food in one go.
 If your dog needs more time to get used to the new food, mix increasing amounts of the new food with the old food over a period of seven days until you have entirely switched to the new food.
 Warning: Check your dog’s stool regularly.
 Especially when your dog already has a sensitive gastrointestinal tract.

 • Do not feed extras in addition to the new food.
 Part of the daily diet can also be given as treats.

 • Preferably divide the daily ration over several small meals (at least three a day).
 The amount of nutrients given to your dog will then be spread out over the day.

 • Feed your dog separately to prevent any other pets from stealing your dog’s food.